-Install Spacedesk on your PC
+Install Spacedesk on your PC.

-Install Spacedesk on your Phone
+Install Spacedesk on your phone.

-Connect your Phone to your PC
+Connect your phone to your PC.

-Use your Phone or Tablet as a Wireless Second Screen
+Use your phone or tablet as a Wireless Second Screen.

-To create a new virtual desktop, either hit the Windows Key + Tab or select the Task View icon (it looks like two overlapping rectangles) on the taskbar.
+To create a new virtual desktop, either hold the Windows Key + Tab or select the Task View icon (it looks like two overlapping rectangles) on the taskbar.
 A new virtual desktop can be created by selecting New desktop in the Task View section.